Stainsacre

-Stainsacre is a village in the civil parish of Hawsker-cum-Stainsacre in North Yorkshire on the edge of the North York Moors National Park.
-It lies 2 mi south-east of Whitby, near the A171 road.

-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+Stainsacre is a village in the civil parish of Hawsker-cum-Stainsacre, in the English county of North Yorkshire and situated on the edge of the North York Moors National Park.
+It lies approximately 2 mi south-east of Whitby, close to the A171 road.
+From 1974 until 2023 the village formed part of the Borough of Scarborough; it is now administered by North Yorkshire Council, assisted by the parish council of Hawsker-cum-Stainsacre.

-The village's population in 1809 was 144.

-Stainsacre was the seat of Jonathan Sanders, a merchant.
-By 1884, W.H.
-Attley lived in Stainsacre Hall.
-Stainsacre Hall was owned by Middlesbrough Borough Council and they used it as an educational and activity centre until 2010, before it was sold due to cost and dwindling numbers attending.
+The population of Stainsacre was recorded as 144 in 1809.
+In the early 19th century it was the seat of Jonathan Sanders, a merchant.
+By 1884, Stainsacre Hall was occupied by W. H. Attley.
+The hall was later acquired by Middlesbrough Borough Council and operated as an educational and outdoor activity centre until 2010, when it was sold due to rising costs and declining attendance.

-Hawsker railway station served Stainsacre until it closed in 1965.

-The Parish Church is dedicated to All Saints.
+The Scarborough and Whitby railway line ran through Stainsacre, although the nearest stop was at Hawsker station, approximately 1 km to the south-west.
+Both the line and the station closed in 1965.
+The former railway trackbed is now used by the Cinder Track, a multi-use trail connecting Scarborough and Whitby, which is accessible from several points within the village and is used by walkers, cyclists, and horse riders.

+Stainsacre lies within the Church of England ecclesiastical parish of All Saints' Church in nearby Hawsker.
+The village has one public house, the Windmill.